 Food pairings would include sole, shrimp, seafood salads, veal, pork tenderloin, grilled chicken, green salads, and hard cheeses.

-Deidesheimer Leinhohle Riesling Trocken 2016
+Deidesheimer Leinhohle Riesling Trocken 2016 (OF, NF)

 Initial aromas are of rich roses and peonies which then progress into flavors of peaches and apples.
 Although the aroma and flavor comments may not sound as "interesting" as a lot of my other wine descriptions, the "gotcha" moment of this wine is the overall sensory experience of a rich saturating mouthfeel along with perfect balance and refreshing acidity.
 Overall, this is delightful to drink and very elegant.